cdelv/Vector3D/README.md

 # Whats New?
 * Vector2D: operates in the same manner as the Vector3D, but with only two components.
 The cross product of the Vector2D results in a scalar instead of a vector.

 * VectorND: is a vector with N components whose size is defined at compile time.
-It uses std::numerics for some of the operations. (comming soon)

 * The library utilizes C++20 concepts to restrict the templates for improved compilation time, safety, and error messages.
 The templated vectors can support any arithmetic type or std::complex of an arithmetic type.